-The Governors’ Cup is the third and final conference in the Philippine Basketball Association’s regular season.
-As a result, you’re only going to see comprehensive team and roster data after the conclusion of the first two tournaments of the PBA season (the Philippine Cup and the Commissioner’s Cup).
+The Governors’ Cup is historically the third and final conference in the Philippine Basketball Association’s regular season.
+As a result, you’re only going to see comprehensive team and roster data after the conclusion of the first two conferences of the PBA season (the Philippine Cup and the Commissioner’s Cup).

 Typically, the Governors’ Cup is contested starting in September and ends in January, though these dates are subject to change depending on other international tournaments and scheduling considerations.

 For 2021, the Governors’ Cup is slated to be contested at the conclusion of the 2021 Philippine Cup (date TBA), as the Commissioner’s Cup – which is usually the second leg of the season – has been canceled due to ongoing coronavirus scheduling issues.